appbaseio/reactive-manual/docs/v1/components/PaginatedResultList.md

 A `PaginatedResultList` is an actuator component that creates a result list UI widget where results from all the applied filters are shown.
 It is just like a `ResultList` except with a UI for displaying pagination.

+Example uses include:

+* showing a result view in a e-commerce browsing experience.
+* displaying a forum thread filtered by a specific topi.

+### Usage

 ```js
 <PaginatedResultList
   sensorId="SearchResult"